danieldk/dictomaton/README.md

  * Perfect hash dictionaries, that also provide a unique hash for each character sequence that is in the dictionary.

+*fsadict-java* also contains maps from Strings to primitive types, where keys are stored in a perfect hash dictionary and the values in a flat array for compact and fast storage.

 ## Benchmarks

 Benchmarks are in a different test group than normal unit tests.
 You can run